Example 23 – Mohler on Naturalistic Determinism and Theistic Determinism: A Distinction without a Difference

 “In other words, free will doesn’t exist.
 Used in this sense, free will means the exercise of authentic moral choice and agency.
 We choose to take one action rather than the other, and must then take responsibility for that choice.”

-Now it appears that the determinism is the essential problem here.
-If it is, then we will have to consider whether or not theistic determinism, as a determinism and the kind that Mohler subscribes to, fairs any better in preserving the “authentic moral choice and agency” along with the “responsibility” that Mohler criticizes naturalistic determinism does away with.
+Now it appears that determinism is the problem here.
+If it is, then we will have to consider whether Calvinist theistic determinism, the kind of determinism Mohler subscribes to, fares any better in preserving the “authentic moral choice and agency” along with the “responsibility” that Mohler criticizes naturalistic determinism does away with.
 Suffice it to say here that Mohler contends that naturalistic determinism is destructive of any authentic concept of free will and the moral responsibility that such free will entails.
-On naturalistic determinism “free will doesn’t exist.”
+On naturalistic determinism, “free will doesn’t exist.”
+What about on theistic determinism?

 Mohler continues,